Curtiss C-46 Commando: Operators

+As of January 1951, of 188 transport aircraft at US irregular airlines, 92 were C-46s as opposed to 52 DC-3s and 40 DC-4s.
+Such airlines, later known as supplemental air carriers, were substantial operators of C-46s over the years.
+Examples include Capitol Airways, AAXICO Airlines and Zantop Air Transport.
+At year-end 1967, Zantop successor Universal Airlines still had 32 C-46s in its fleet.
+As previously mentioned, scheduled freight carriers such as Slick and Riddle and Flying Tiger Line were also significant operators.
+Two drivers of C-46 demand were the US Air Force Logair and US Navy Quicktrans domestic air freight programs, both of which launched with the type.
+For instance, in 1960, Capitol Airways flew 40 C-46s under contract to Logair.
+Quicktrans contracted for a number of C-46s as late as 1966, leading the US Congress to complain.

 Many other small carriers also eventually operated the type on scheduled and non-scheduled routes.
 The C-46 became a common sight in South America and was widely used in Bolivia, Peru, Brazil, Argentina and Chile, especially in mountainous areas (where a good climb rate and high service ceiling were required) or to overfly deep jungle terrain where ground transport was impracticable.
+In 1960, Flight counted 356 C-46s in service among 91 carriers in the Americas, and 35 among ten airlines in the rest of the world.

 C-46 Commandos also went back to war.
 A dozen surplus C-46's were purchased in the United States covertly for use in Israel's 1948 war for independence and flown to Czechoslovakia in a circuitous route along South America and then across to Africa.
 The type's long range proved invaluable in flying cargo, including desperately needed dismantled S-199 fighters from Czechoslovakia as well as other weapons and military supplies.
 On the return flight the C-46's would dump bombs out the cargo door on various targets at night, including Gaza, El Arish, Majdal, and Faluja (Egypt and Israel also used C-47s as bombers and transports locally).
 C-46's served in Korea and Vietnam for various U.S. Air Force operations, including supply missions, paratroop drops and clandestine agent transportation.
 The C-46 was also employed in the abortive U.S.-supported Bay of Pigs invasion in 1961.
 The C-46 was not officially retired from service with the U.S. Air Force until 1968.